 I first learned about Jack many moons ago when I was early in my RV living planning/fantasy stage.

-He and his wife had a brand of high-quality fifth wheel that I was lusting over, so I stumbled across their site way back when.
+He and his wife had a brand of luxury 5th wheel camper that I was lusting over, so I stumbled across their site way back when.